projecttacoma/measure-repository/README.md

 ### Mongo Replica Set Setup

 Use the mongodb configuration file to configure the single node replica set.
-More information about the configuration file and system location, see the mongodb [configuration file documentation](https://www.mongodb.com/docs/manual/reference/configuration-options/).
+For more information about the configuration file and system location, see the mongodb [configuration file documentation](https://www.mongodb.com/docs/manual/reference/configuration-options/).

-1. First shutdown any currently running mongodb standalone instance: `brew services stop mongodb-community`.
+1. First shutdown any currently running mongodb standalone instances: `brew services stop mongodb-community`.
-2. Add this replication set configuration to the file:
+2. Add this replication set configuration to the mongo configuration file:
 ```
 replication:
    replSetName: rs0